Connections-Business-Directory/Connections/README.md

 [Complete Changelog can be found here.](http://connections-pro.com/changelog/)

+= 9.3.2 10/28/2019 =
+* NEW: Add support for limit and category REST API parameters.
+* TWEAK: More user friendly error message when license status check fails.
+* TWEAK: Change Google Maps URLs from `http` to `https`.
+* TWEAK: Ensure the Log post type is excluded from WP search results.
+* OTHER: Lay foundation for the Entry store for the new block editor.
+* OTHER: Initial work on the new carousel/slider block to display directory entries.
+* DEV: Update NPM.
+* DEV: Update Babel Core.
+* DEV: Update WordPress Style Lint Config.
+* DEV: Add spacing to webpack.config.js.
+* DEV: Add rules for processing CSS and fonts to webpack.config.js.
+* DEV: Update package-lock file.
+* DEV: Update dist files.

 = 9.3.1 10/02/2019 =
 * TWEAK: Add the loading="lazy" tag to support Chrome 76+ of Chrome which supports native lazy loading of images.
 * TWEAK: Add timestamp to admin JS version so Chrome will load changes.